Day hikes near Paris

-A Day Hike in Paris – St Germain-en-Laye
+A Day Hike near Paris in St Germain-en-Laye

 Interesting day hikes can be found anywhere, even in Paris.
 Here’s one, where we set out to the western suburbs of Le Pecq and St Germain-en-Laye.
 It is a fairly urban walk – you will have mainly asphalt under your feet, not grass – and quite an easy one, too.
 So easy, in fact, that even our geriatric dog could do it.